 If the foreign exchange control system prevents us from obtaining sufficient foreign currencies to satisfy our foreign currency demands, we may not be able to transfer cash or the assets of our PRC Subsidiaries and pay dividends in foreign currencies to our shareholders.
 There can be no assurance that the PRC government will not intervene or impose restrictions on our ability to transfer or distribute cash or assets within our organization or to foreign investors, which could result in an inability or prohibition on making transfers or distributions outside of China and may adversely affect our business and financial condition.
-See "Risk Factors - Political, Legal, Economic and Other Uncertainties of Operations in China and Hong Kong - Restrictions on currency exchange may limit our ability to utilize our revenues effectively" on page 11.
+See "Risk Factors - Political, Legal, Economic and Other Uncertainties of Operations in China and Hong Kong" and "REGULATIONS IN CHINA APPLICABLE TO OUR BUSINESS-Foreign Currency Exchange."